zheckert/zheckert/README.md

 ## Welcome to My GitHub Profile!

-I'm a web developer interested in React and Svelte.
+I'm a web developer with 3+ years pushing code in a production environment specializing in React and JavaScript.

-You can also find me elsewhere on the internet using the links below:
+You find me elsewhere on the internet using the links below:

 - [Website](https://zachheckert.com/)
 - [Blog](https://mind-dump-2.netlify.app/)